 4. Bring your evidence and witnesses:

-Lawyers shall a copy of all documents and files relevant to the case.
+Lawyers shall have a copy of all documents and files relevant to the case.
 They should bring multiple copies of the evidence they want to present.
 Present the documents to the judge directly only when the judge asks you to otherwise the proper procedure is to hand over the papers to the court officer, who then hands them over to the judge.
 Make sure that those things.
-Documents are neatly organized and are logical.
+Documents are neatly organized and logical.
 It is a lawyer’s job to convince the judge and the jury so they should think about what they should say and how to convince them before the trial and should do thorough research to present the evidence they need to win.

 Ask your witness to arrive early and dress nicely.

 Lawyers should not interrupt or speak over anyone in the courtroom.
 It is ethical to wait until the judge or court official tells them to speak or when the other party has finished speaking.
 It is frustrating to silently watch the opponent’s party accusation or false claims but everybody gets their chance to tell their side of the story so they should wait patiently for their turn.

 Lawyers and clients should dress in a way that is respectful to the court.
 They are not required to wear any particular type of outfit but they should refrain from wearing inappropriate attire.

 Disclaimer: An attorney/lawyer shall be consulted when making a decision for your legal needs.
-Rules and laws described in this blog shall only be used as a source of information and cannot be contested in a court of law, neither can be used as legal advice.
+Rules and laws described in this blog shall only be used as a source of information and cannot be contested in a court of law, neither can they be used as legal advice.